ansible/ansible-policy/README.md

 ```
-NOTE: Only first time you run the command below, ansible-gatekeeper installs policy files based on the configuration.
+NOTE: Only first time you run the command above, ansible-gatekeeper installs policy files based on the configuration.
       If you changed your policy files, please reinstall them by removing the installed policies manually.
 They are installed `/tmp/ansible-gatekeeper/installed_policies` by default.
 ```